jansolo/mod-handlebars/README.md

 # Usage

-The module uses the vert.x event bus to request compiling and rendering of templates. mod-handlebar provides/supports following handler addresses and messages.
+The module uses the vert.x event bus to request compiling and rendering of templates.
+The Handlebar.java library uses blocking I/O to read the templates from storage.
+Therefore the HandlebarVerticle gets deployed into the worker pool.

+The verticle searches templates (*.hbs) on the classpath and the current working directory (the module paramater `preserve-cwd` is enabled).

+The mod-handlebar provides/supports following handler addresses and messages.

 ## Compile a template